-For their lunch each day pupils have the option to choose from two hot meal options plus a snack option.
-These are all served with vegetables or side salad.
+For their lunch each day pupils have the option to choose from four meal options every day.
+These are all served with vegetables or salad selection.
 All meals also come with fresh chilled drinking water, salad, seasonal fruit and depending on the day - soup or a dessert.